Get out a cup of cold milk because I think it’s about time you had a cookie. Or two.

 - Serve immediately or store in a sealed container.

 MAKE AHEAD: The cookie dough can be made ahead, then covered and stored in fridge for up to 3 days.
 If the dough is too firm to scoop into tablespoons, let it stand at room temperature for 20 minutes.

 *Recipe time does not include the extra time needed for the dough to chill in the refrigerator.

 Most of the product recommendations I have linked to in this recipe are products from Bob’s Red Mill.
 I absolutely LOVE this company and think they produce a ton of high quality products.
-If you are planning a visit to the Portland Metro area be sure to visit Bob’s Whole Grain Store, Restaurant and Bakery for some shopping or for some tasty food.
-It’s the only Bob’s Red Mill store in the entire world (and I feel very lucky to live within driving distance to it!)
+If you are planning a visit to the Portland Metro area be sure to visit, shop, and dine at Bob’s Whole Grain Store, Restaurant and Bakery.
+It’s the only Bob’s Red Mill store in the entire world (and I feel very lucky to live within driving distance to it)!
 You can even take a guided tour of their manufacturing facility.

 Also, when picking out which chocolate chips to use for these cookies, it’s Ghirardelli’s 60% bittersweet chocolate chips for the win!
 They are not your average sized chocolate chips, but the chips themselves are BIGGER than any other brand I have tried out, plus they have a great flavor.
 But really, who doesn’t love BIG chocolate chips in their cookies?!

 Disclaimer: All brand recommendations are purely my own opinion.
 I am in no way sponsored by the brands mentioned or compensated by the brand for my recommendations.
 This post may also contain affiliate links which I may receive a small commission from (without any additional costs to you).
 The money earned from these commissions helps me to maintain this website.
 Thank you for your support!